About Cheshire

 Jail & Inmate Records

-The New Haven Correctional Center serves as the primary detention facility for individuals arrested in New Haven County, operated by the Connecticut Department of Correction.
+The New Haven Correctional Center is the primary detention facility holds individuals arrested in New Haven County or serving short-term sentences.
 When someone is booked following an arrest in the area, their information becomes accessible through the state's online inmate search tool.
 Visitation at the facility follows a strict schedule with specific guidelines that must be followed.

 Connecticut's bond and bail system allows defendants to post bail either through a licensed bondsman or directly with the court, depending on the nature of the charges and the circumstances surrounding the arrest.